Clever-ISA/Clever-ISA/specs/abi.md

 | R_CLEVER_RELAX_PLT_PCREL | 23 | Same as R_CLEVER_RELAX_LONG_PCREL, but against the symbol's PLT Entry Address |
 | R_CLEVER_DYNENT | 24 | Relocates against the 8 byte index into the dynamic symbol table for the symbol |

+Relocation numbers from 10 to 15, and from 20 to 23 are relaxations, and are optional to implement.
+An link editor that is given these relocations is permitted to take no action wrt. any of these relaxations, but they must still be accepted without error (in such a case, they must be ignored).

 ## Position Independent Code And Shared Objects